ImadIdaliouali/SortingAlgorithmsPerformance/README.md

 # Sorting Algorithms Performance

-This repository contains C code to implement multiple sorting algorithms.
-It also includes a timer function to measure their execution times.
+This repository allows you to measure and compare the performance of different sorting algorithms using C code.

 ## Implemented Sorting Algorithms